otroconi/advanced_programming_2020/exercises/c++/01_intro/README_orle.md

 ```
 what is the difference?

 *The option while(!(std::cin >> i)) will keep asking you for the correct input, once the correct input (integer or double) is introduced it will stop.
-The option while(std::cin >> i) will stop only when I give it the incorrect input (in this case a string or character), if I give it the correct one it will never stop.
+The option while(std::cin >> i) will stop only when you give it the incorrect input (in this case a string or character), if you give it the correct one it will never stop.

 After that a wrong input has been parsed, you have to clear the error flag from `std::cin` calling
 ```